bnjmn/weka/README.md

 weka (mirror)
 =============

-This is a git mirror of the [The Univserity of Waikato][uofw] machine learning project [WEKA][weka-home].
+This is a git mirror of the [The University of Waikato][uofw] machine learning project [WEKA][weka-home].

 > Weka is a collection of machine learning algorithms for data mining tasks.